Active Record Migrations

 Like the

-on products table to be a:text
+part_numberon products table to be a:textfield.
+Note thatchange_columncommand is irreversible.Besides

 2This sets